kowainik/summoner/README.md

           `false` if you don't.
 If not specified it would be asked during each run of the `summoner`.
 * `bench` – `true` if you want to create `benchmark` folder  with `Main.hs` file with dummy `gauge` library usage example by default, `false` if you don't.
 If not specified it would be asked during each run of the `summoner`.
+* `prelude.package` – Name of the package of the custom prelude you'd like to use in the project (doesn't work without `prelude.module` field).
+* `prelude.module` – Name of the module of the custom prelude you'd like to use in the project (doesn't work without `prelude.package` field).

 See example of [configuration for projects of `Kowainik` organization](https://github.com/kowainik/org/blob/master/summoner.toml).